HerrMotz/bachelor-thesis/publication/main.typ

   #align(center)[or equivalently]
   $
     bold("s") xarrow(bold("p")) bold("o"),
-  $ <def_spo>
+  $ <def:spo>
 ]

 if subject *$s$* relates to object *$o$* in a way which the predicate *$p$* describes.

 #example[
   Suppose a subject is given the name "Johann Wolfgang von Goethe", which relates to an object of the name "University of Leipzig", in the way, that the subject was a student at the object.
-Using the formalism from @def_spo, one might be inclined to produce something like:
+Using the formalism from @def:spo, one might be inclined to produce something like:
   $
     bold("s") := "Johann Wolfgang von Goethe", \
     bold("p") := "educated at", \